 Photodiagnosis Photodyn Ther.
 2024 Apr:46:103991.
 Photobiomodulation’s potential as a non-invasive therapy for alzheimer’s disease and minimal cognitive impairment: A 12-week investigation.

 Background: To explore the realm of non-pharmacologic therapies, our study evaluates the 12-week impact of non-invasive Photobiomodulation light therapy on cognitive and psychological aspects in individuals with Alzheimer’s and minimal cognitive impairment.
-The urgency of exploring innovative interventions is underscored by the rising occurrence of Alzheimer’s, particularly in regions with aging populations like Iran.

 Method: 13 patients (6 case patients and 7 control patients) participated in the study.
 Sham treatment was administered to seven individuals, while another six received photobiomodulation treatment over 12 weeks, with daily at-home LED (810 nm wavelength) device usage lasting 20 min.
-Initially, the patient and their caregiver participated in two hospital sessions to acquaint them with the device’s operation.

 Results: The mean reduction of Hamilton’s anxiety questionnaire score was 3.33±6.08 in the intervention group and 2.00±3.46 in the control group (p-value=0.836).
 The mean score reduction of the Hamilton depression questionnaire was 3.16±3.86 in the intervention group and 4.85±6.20 in the control group (p-value=0.836).
 The mean score of the DAD questionnaire in the intervention group before the study was 25.50±13.13 and after the intervention was 29.83±12.12 (p-value=0.084) and in the control group it was 29.71±8.19 and after the study was 29±0.972 (p-value = 0.526).
 The mean changes in the DAD questionnaire score in the intervention group increased by 4.33±4.92 and decreased by 0.71±2.81 in the control group (p-value=0.041).